Degree Plus Pre-Pharmacy

 Presbyterian College School of Pharmacy employs a holistic admissions philosophy.
 Both academic factors and non-academic factors are considered in selecting applicants for admission.
 Academic factors are employed to select applicants who are prepared to succeed in a rigorous professional curriculum and include GPA, PCAT, course load, college attended, and degree(s) awarded.
 PC Degree Plus Program students are exempt from the PCAT if they apply Early Decision and will receive admissions credit for earning a bachelor’s degree.
 Non-academic factors are included to select applicants who will fulfill the mission of Presbyterian College School of Pharmacy and uphold the standards and responsibilities of the pharmacy profession.
 Considered non-academic factors include written communication skills, history of involvement in and service to the community, leadership experience, professional exploration, and letters of reference.

 Students in the Degree Plus Pre-Pharmacy Program are guaranteed an onsite interview with a GPA of 2.75 or better.
 The admissions interview is a structured interview process that is designed to assess core competencies that are difficult to measure via an application alone.
-These competencies are commitment to the pharmacy profession, communication skills, empathy, ethical and moral reasoning, interpersonal skills, and motivation.
-Interviewer scores as well as interviewer and staff comments factor prominently in Admissions Committee decisions for admission to PCSP.
+These competencies are a commitment to the pharmacy profession, communication skills, empathy, ethical and moral reasoning, interpersonal skills, and motivation.
+Interviewer scores, as well as interviewer and staff comments, factor prominently in Admissions Committee decisions for admission to PCSP.
 Admission is competitive and selection for an interview does not guarantee admission.

 To comply with our contracts with healthcare institutions, all students must successfully complete a criminal background check and drug screen before matriculation into pharmacy school.